immerse-project/eNEATL36-BIzoo_Demonstator/README.md

   `./makenemo -m your_archfile -r eNEATL36_AGRIF -j 20 clean`
   `./makenemo -m your_archfile -r eNEATL36_AGRIF -j 20`

-* An compilation script is also available in https://github.com/immerse-project/eNEATL36-AGRIF_Demonstator/tree/main/SCRIPTS/COMPILE .
+* An compilation script is also available [here](https://github.com/immerse-project/eNEATL36-AGRIF_Demonstator/tree/main/SCRIPTS/COMPILE) .
 The list of modules necessary to compile on météo-france belenos supercomputer can be found in this script.

 * Note that you also have compile the domain_cfg creation tool in order to perform a simulation.
 To do so, use `./maketools -n DOMAINcfg -m your_archfile` in the tools directory, with the cpp keys : key_mpp_mpi key_agrif.

 ## Create the input mesh files :

-* A wiki is available and describe the procedure to recreate the eNEATL36 + BIZoo input mesh files : https://github.com/immerse-project/eNEATL36-BIzoo_Demonstator/wiki/ ; see sec.
-1 and 2
+* Sec.
+1 and 2 of the [wiki](https://github.com/immerse-project/eNEATL36-BIzoo_Demonstator/wiki/) describe the procedure to recreate the eNEATL36 + BIZoo input mesh files.

 ## Run a eNEATL36-AGRIF simulation :

-* The wiki (sec 4.) describes how to run a simulation (https://github.com/immerse-project/eNEATL36-BIzoo_Demonstator/wiki)
+* Sec.
+4 of the [wiki](https://github.com/immerse-project/eNEATL36-BIzoo_Demonstator/wiki/) describes how to run a simulation.

-## Additionnal tools :

-* A tool to update the runoffs files over the parent meshmask and to extrapolate it over the child grid is available here : https://github.com/immerse-project/eNEATL36-AGRIF_Demonstator/tree/main/SCRIPTS/TOOLS/MOVE_RUNOFFS
-* Additional scripts to facilitate the use of the REBUILD_NEMO tool are available here : https://github.com/immerse-project/eNEATL36-AGRIF_Demonstator/tree/main/SCRIPTS/TOOLS/REBUILD
-* The wiki also describe how to use the tools